π Learn German with Confidence

 - They change with nominative, accusative, and dative

-- German distinguishes formal and informal “you”
+- German distinguishes formal and informal βyouβ

 - Correct pronouns are essential for sentence structure

-Practice what you learned with a fast quiz.
+Practice what you've just learned with our free interactive quiz.